LAND USE - NINETEENTH-CENTURY HISTORY

 William Brewer, whose accounts of traveling up and down California in 1861-1865 on the state's first geologic survey are a naturalists' classic, never visited the Knoxville mine, but his description of conditions faced by mercury miners at New Idria are probably representative of what took place at Knoxville.
 Miners worked in deep shafts, often under extremely hot conditions because of the geothermal activity associated with mercury deposits.
 The worst health effects were suffered by the workers who cleaned the crude furnaces used to roast the mercury out of the ore.
 Brewer describes these workers being paid the then-exorbitant wage of $20 a day to ruin their health for a lifetime.
 In a more amusing account of a visit to the Knoxville mine, taken from an 1872 article in the Napa Reporter, the journalist survived a steamy and sulfurous descent to a depth of 220 feet, and described what is now the McLaughlin Reserve as "a terrible waste of God's country... being nothing but a jumble of hills and canyons covered with sage brush."2

 By 1880 the town of Knoxville had about 300 people and fifty buildings, including a hotel, church and school.
-Most of the inhabitants were immigrant men between the ages of 25 and 35, with about half coming from Ireland.
+Most of the inhabitants were immigrant men between the ages of 25 and 35.
 The prosperity of the town fluctuated with the market value of mercury, and when the price hit bottom in 1910, the town diminished to five dwellings.
 Mining activity resumed during wartime (1915-1918, 1939-1943) when the price of mercury soared due to its use in explosive detonators.

 Gold in the form of microscopic flecks and tiny veins is associated with the same hot springs formations that host mercury.
 On July 26, 1875, US Deputy Mineral Surveyor Frederick Mow discovered gold in the Knoxville area.
 However, the gold deposit at McLaughlin was not economical to exploit until the 1970's, when the recognition of microscopic gold deposits, technological advances in mining methods, and high gold prices all coincided.